 1. Can you describe your luxurious life in India?

-I used to work for Brazilian clients and my office hours is between 4 pm to 2 am from home or the office, depending on my preference.
+I used to work for a Brazilian client.
+My office hours are between 4 pm to 2 am from home or the office, depending on my preference.

 I was given a laptop, phone, Wi-Fi, and a car to pick up and drop me off.

-I used to get a very good salary and two friends and myself stayed in a nice 3-bedroom duplex in a very nice area.
+I used to get an excellent salary, and two friends and I stayed in a lovely 3-bedroom duplex in a beautiful area.

 We would enjoy roaming the entire city, visiting pubs, parties, taking long drives, etc. Working from home daily and partying every day is a lot of fun!

 2. What made you think that you wanted to study abroad?
-When did you think this, what events made you think about it on a day to day basis?
+When did you believe this?
+What events made you feel about it on a day-to-day basis?

 Eventually, after two years, I got bored of the same routine in my life (my friends too).
 But they feared losing this comfort if they changed a company or followed other dreams.